Best Winter Things to Do in Stillwater, Minnesota

 This hotel is absolutely gorgeous.
 Our room was enormous and we had an expansive view of the St. Croix River from our balcony.
 There is a gas fireplace, beautiful exposed brick and marble countertops in the bathroom.
 They also have room service for breakfast, and we had egg sandwiches and fruit delivered straight to our room.
 The bacon was so crispy and the fruit was sweet and ripe.
 This hotel oozes luxury and comfort, yet it’s affordable and in the most convenient location.

 Every night from 5 p.m. to 10 p.m. there is a gorgeous and totally free LED light show right in the center of town.
-Walk through a lit up tunnel, check out a 33 foot tall LED tree and watch the lights flash and change colors in unison with music.
+Walk through a lit-up tunnel, check out a 33 foot tall LED tree, and watch the lights flash and change colors in unison with the music.
 You’ll also find another huge ice sculpture here.
-This gorgeous light show is on Chestnut Street and runs from December 5, 2020 through March 31, 2021.
+This gorgeous light show is on Chestnut Street and runs from December 5, 2020, through March 31, 2021.
 This area can be slippery and covered in ice or snow.
 Check out these yaktrax on Amazon I use all the time.

 Stillwater is Magical During Any Season

 We love Stillwater and have been fortunate enough to experience it during many different seasons.
 For more information on all of the awesome winter events happening in Stillwater right now, visit Discover Stillwater’s website.
-For even more Stillwater inspiration, check out my post on things to do in Stillwater during any season here.
+For even more Stillwater inspiration, check out my post on epic things to do in Stillwater during any season here.
 And for recommendations on quality outdoor clothing so you can stay cozy, check out winter boots from Merrell, and warm coats, hats, and gloves from REI.

 This post is sponsored by Discover Stillwater.
 All thoughts and opinions are my own.